-Comments may be recorded in a designated area on the form (and on the back of the form if additional space is needed) or on an informed consent coversheet (refer to section 5.7 below); however, this is not required.
+Comments may be recorded in a designated area on the form (and on the back of the form if additional space is needed) or on an informed consent coversheet (refer to section 4.7 below); however, this is not required.
 All required points must be satisfactorily addressed by the participant, before proceeding to the final informed consent decision and signing of the informed consent form (s).

-After the informed consent process is completed, the final outcome of the process should be recorded directly on the assessment tool (or in a chart note) and the staff member who completed the checklist should ensure his or her signature is recorded in the space provided.
+After the informed consent process is completed, the final outcome of the process should be recorded directly on the assessment tool (or in a chart note) and the staff member who completed the checklist should ensure his/her signature is recorded in the space provided.

-All comprehension assessment tools should be submitted to local IRB/ECs for approval prior to use.
+All comprehension assessment tools should be translated into local language(s) (only bolded left hand column questions on the open-ended assessment tool template) and submitted to local IRB/ECs for approval prior to use.
 Detailed instructions for use of all comprehension tools must be specified in the site SOP for obtaining informed consent.

-5.7 Documenting the Informed Consent Process
+4.7 Documenting the Informed Consent Process